See also: Integrated Nursing Pathway

-The Nurse Aide Certificate program prepares students to perform fundamental nursing skills for direct personal care to clients; helping the patient bathe, dress, walk, eat and other daily activities in a long-term facility, hospital or home.
+The nurse aide certificate prepares you to perform fundamental nursing skills for direct personal care to clients; helping the patient bathe, dress, walk, eat and other daily activities in a long-term facility, hospital or home.
 The skills are covered in theory, lab and 30 hours of clinical practice.

 Program Admission Requirements

-Prior to enrolling at the college, students must complete an online application for admission.
-The online application is available at www.ccd.edu, select the button that says, “Apply to CCD” and follow the directions.
+Prior to enrolling in the program, you must complete an online application for admission.
+The online application is available at CCD.edu/Apply.

 Obtain a TB skin test and Flu vaccine (during Flu season).